-Motivational Interviewing: An Introduction offers a practical, evidence-based approach for supporting clients in making and sustaining positive behavior changes.
-Originally developed in the drug and alcohol field, over 300 clinical trials demonstrate the efficacy of MI across a range of populations and target behaviors.
+Motivational Interviewing (MI) offers a practical, evidence-based approach for supporting clients in making and sustaining positive behavior changes.
+Originally developed in the drug and alcohol field, over 300 clinical trials demonstrate the efficacy of MI across a range of populations and target behaviors (Miller, W. & Rollnick, S.).
 In particular, MI has been shown to be especially effective in brief clinical encounters and for individuals not ready or unsure about change.
-This intensive 2-day MI introductory/intermediate workshop will provide participants an overview of the theory, principles, skills, and current advances of MI.
+This intensive 8-hour virtual/remote MI introductory workshop will provide participants an overview of the theory, principles, skills, and current advances of MI.
 Participants will be guided through a sequence of learning activities to explore and shape MI practice behavior, and to support the on-going process for developing proficiency in MI.
-Learning activities will include demonstrations, videotape examples, “real-plays,” case studies, small group exercises, and significant participant practice with feedback.
+Learning activities will include demonstrations, videotape examples, “real-plays,” case studies, small group exercises, and participant practice with feedback.

 This 2-day intensive training is intended for a variety of different clinical professionals and non-clinical paraprofessionals, such as therapist, social workers, case managers, teachers, law enforcement, counselors, line staff and many more!